Download the practical guide for schools on managing self-harm below:

 There are also appendices which include tools such as flowcharts and policy ideas to be adopted and used by schools.

-It is intend that the guide be read by all members of staff in your school with senior leaders, designated CP leads and governors deciding the best way to implement this guidance.
+It is intended that the guide be read by all members of staff in your school with senior leaders, designated CP leads, mental health leads, and governors deciding the best way to implement this guidance.
 It is designed to debunk myths and misconceptions about self-harm as well as inform practice.
 Importantly it should be used it to inform your own school self-harm policy.